SanjayPokhrel1/Portfolio/README.md

-# Portfolio
+# Sanjay Pokhrel – Portfolio

-A portfolio showcasing my data analytics projects using SQL, Python, Power BI, and more.”
+Welcome!
+I am an aspiring data analyst with a background in mathematics and business, passionate about turning data into actionable insights.
+This portfolio showcases my work in SQL, Python, Power BI, and more.